wiiudev/SDCafiine/README.md

-# SDCafiine
+# SDCafiine (HBL version)

 ## Usage Instructions
-Place in libwiiu root (root/sdcafiine), and either run build.py sdcafiine/installer (includes will work if you place it like this) or cd to installer and run make, and then copy the codeXXX.bin, which I've provided in this repo.
-This is just the payload, you need to use the appropriate userspace exploit to run it, eg @yellows8 libstagefright_wiiu, or the HTML exploit that libwiiu compiles

-Once you have the installer, run the normal kernel exploit (maps to 0x31000000, not the 0x10000000 needed for loadiine/HBL), then run the installer for SDCafiine which will open with an OSScreen showing IP and says to press X or A. It'll exit you out, then boot the game.
-SD card only has to be inserted before you open the game.

-X installs with server logging turned on, edit installer/sdcafiine.c SERVER_IP to use your own IP or edit the binary at 0x352/0x356
-0xC0A8 -> 192.168, 0x000E -> .0.14 (Laptop Local IPv4).
-A just installs normally, but you have no way of knowing if your edits crashed
+Load the elf with the homebrew launcher (https://github.com/dimok789/homebrew_launcher)

+To log the accessed paths, put a file named "ip.txt" on to your sd card at "sd:/wiiu/ip.txt".
+The file needs to contain ONLY an local IP4 address (e.g. "192.168.0.1") of the PC running the logging server.
+Use the udg logger https://github.com/dimok789/loadiine_gx2/tree/master/udp_debug_reader to see the logs.
+The logging will start when the SD is initialized for the first time (When the game is booting).

 Only works with titles that allow access to the SD card !!!
-Only mainstream one is Smash Bros. which is why it's a mode in loadiine
+Put your files into "SD:/TITLEID" where TITLEID is your 16 byte long TileID.
-To replace files eg Smash USA you put it in SD:/0005000010144F00/ which maps to /content, so in TitleID would be /movies, /patch, etc
+Example: To replace files eg Smash USA you put it in SD:/0005000010144F00/ which maps to /content, so in TitleID would be /movies, /patch, etc

 ## Credits
 Cafiine creation - chadderz (and MrBean35000vr ?)

-SDCafiine creation - golden45 (see https://gbatemp.net/goto/post?id=5680630)
+Inital SDCafiine creation - golden45 (see https://gbatemp.net/goto/post?id=5680630)

-5.5.0/5.5.1 port - NWPlayer123
+HBL support and further improvements - Maschell